 Join our LIVE Junteenth events and enjoy videos of past Juneteenth performers!

 June 2, 2021 at 7 PM via Zoom (Free).
 In On Juneteenth, Pulitzer Prize-winning historian Annette Gordon-Reed tells the story of Juneteenth’s importance to American history.
 Joining Annette Gordon-Reed in conversation will be members of Montpelier staff and OCAAHS.
 Sponsored by the National Archives.
-Register here!
+Watch here!

 Live Virtual Concert with Calvin Earl